boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/image.md

 ### Mode

-You can customize the image showcase style through the `Mode` settings in the Design Tools pane or properties pane.
+You can customize the image showcase style through the `Mode` setting in the Design Tools pane or properties pane.

 #### Default